xDovos/Dataview-Deep-Dive/Knowledge/002 Queries/Progress bar.md

     - [x] time based Modules ✅ 2023-09-30
         - [ ] Explanation
     - [ ] PB based on property values.
+- [ ] Queries
+    - [ ] DVJS Inline Progress bars
+        - [x] progress bar on one page with a filter ✅ 2023-05-20
+            - [x] Write the Query ✅ 2023-05-20
+            - [x] Write the Query Metadata ✅ 2023-05-20
+        - [x] progress bar on one page with a filter Modules ✅ 2023-05-20
+            - [x] Write the Query ✅ 2023-05-20
+            - [x] Write the Query Metadata ✅ 2023-05-20
+        - [ ] progress bar on one page under one header
+            - [x] Write the Query ✅ 2023-12-24
+            - [ ] Write the Query Metadata
+        - [ ] progress overview of pages
+            - [x] Write the Query ✅ 2023-12-24
+            - [ ] Write the Query Metadata
+    - [ ] DQL TABLE with inline Progress bar fields
+        - [x] Write the Query ✅ 2023-12-24
+        - [ ] Write the Query Metadata
+    - [ ] DQL TABLE MOC with progress bar and checking of the tasks
+        - [ ] old version
+            - [x] Write the Query ✅ 2023-09-30
+            - [ ] Write the Query Metadata
+        - [ ] new version with callouts to hide the tasks
+            - [x] Write the Query ✅ 2023-09-30
+            - [ ] Write the Query Metadata
+        - [ ] Modules Version with callouts
+            - [x] Write the Query ✅ 2023-09-30
+            - [ ] Write the Query Metadata
+    - [ ] DV DVJS TABLE that creates Progress bars
+        - [x] Write the Query ✅ 2023-12-24
+        - [ ] Write the Query Metadata
+    - [ ] DV DVJS TABLE Progress bar time progress
+        - [x] Write the Query ✅ 2023-12-24
+        - [ ] Write the Query Metadata
+    - [ ] native Duration calculation
+        - [x] Write the Query ✅ 2023-12-24
+        - [ ] Write the Query Metadata
+    - [ ] Custom Duration calculation
+        - [x] Write the Query ✅ 2023-12-24
+        - [ ] Write the Query Metadata
+    - [ ] Modules Version
+        - [x] Write the Query ✅ 2023-12-24
+        - [ ] Write the Query Metadata

 # Progress bar